Resources

 "What did you learn?" is a common question you'll hear in CPE.

-"Clinical" also refers to your ministry site for residency, which can be at Mercy Hospital Springfield, Mercy Hospital Oklahoma City or Mercy Hospital South.
+"Clinical" also refers to your ministry site for your Clinical Hours.
+Residency, which can be at Mercy Hospital Springfield or Mercy Hospital South.
 For extended and summer CPE, more locations are available across the Mercy system throughout Missouri, Oklahoma, Arkansas and Kansas.
 You'll provide pastoral care at your clinical site, a key component of your learning.

-Through our new virtual CPE program, you can also arrange an acceptable ministry site near you, participating in classroom education by video.
+Through our new virtual CPE program, you can also arrange an acceptable ministry site near you, participating in classroom education online.

 Mercy's CPE program has been accredited since 1974.
 The program is accredited by the Association for Clinical Pastoral Education (ACPE), making it one of 350 ACPE‐accredited CPE centers in the U.S. Mercy's CPE program is accredited to offer Level I and Level II CPE as well as virtual CPE.